 This is a relatively brief explanation of one of the many tools in the estate planning toolkit.
 Each case is different, and this is why personalized attention is very important.
 When you work with our firm, we will gain understanding of your needs, make recommendations, and help you put the ideal estate plan in place.

 If you would like to schedule a consultation right now, we can be reached by phone at 775-823-9455.
-We are also holding a series of seminars over the coming weeks, and you can learn a great deal about many different estate planning topics if you attend one of these information sessions.
+We are also holding a series of Webinars over the coming weeks, and you can learn a great deal about many different estate planning topics if you attend one of these information sessions.

 They are free to attend, but we do ask that you register in advance to reserve your seat, because space is limited.
-You can check out the schedule and obtain registration information if you click the following link: Reno Estate Planning Seminars.
+You can check out the schedule and obtain registration information if you click the following link: Reno Estate Planning Webinars.